Liz-electro/activities/ReadMe.md

 # Automated test cases for Activities flow

 I chose Activity feature to write test cases for.
-Create, update are delete (with bulk) tests cases are presented as a most critical ones.
+Create, update are delete (with bulk) tests cases are presented as the most critical ones.

 ## Technologies: